 Cybersecurity has been hit particularly hard by this shortage.
 Within the next eight years need for cybersecurity analysts is expected to increase by more than 31.%.
 With average cybersecurity salary being 2x that of the median national wage, why is the industry having trouble filling such desirable positions?

 There are a few reasons this problem exists.

 People do not understand what IT jobs are.

-People unaware of the booming IT Job Market.
+People are unaware of the booming IT job market.

 People think it takes years to get into IT and don't know about alternative paths to IT employment.

-For example, compared to a traditional 4 year degree, in less than 3 months, day or night, individuals can get trained, certified, and employed in the IT industry by attending our Computer User Support Specialist program for individuals with little to no IT experience.
+For example, compared to a traditional four year degree, in less than three months, day or night, individuals can get trained, take exams, and be ready for a role in the IT industry by attending the Computer User Support Specialist program at the ACI Learning Hubs.
+Note that this program is for individuals with little to no IT experience.

 The bottom line is Information Technology will be around as long as there are humans around.
-For us to ignore the opportunities presented by Information Technology and to neglect the problems threatening its advancement will only hurt us in the long run.
+To ignore the opportunities presented by Information Technology and to neglect the problems threatening its advancement will only hurt our communities in the long run.
 That is why understanding IT and its many facets is necessary for anyone interested in moving forward in our current society.

 ACI Learning is on a mission to help people improve their lives through training for careers in IT.
 Lives are not only improved through starting a stable career but through the outstanding salaries offered by these IT positions.
 Filling the jobs gap and participating in advancement of Information Technology will continue to help people come together and lead better, more productive lives.